danielquantum/danielquantum/README.md

 👋 Thank you for visiting my GitHub repository.

-I am Daniel, a data scientist working in an IT company and collaborating with a bank.
+I am Daniel, a data scientist.

 ## About me
 - 🔭 Currently, I’m developing machine-learning models to predict the upcoming cyberattack events.
 I used first- and second-order Markov chain, Autoregressive Integrated Moving Average (Auto-ARIMA), and deep learning models.
 The best-performing models yield 91% accuracy in predicting cyber threats in upcoming months.